-November is Spring in South America: it should be pleasantly warm in Valparaiso and Buenos Aires with temperatures in the low to late twenties Celcius.
+November is Spring in South America: it should be pleasantly warm in Valparaiso and Buenos Aires with temperatures in the low to late twenties celsius.

 Clothing and special equipment

 Pack for both warm and cold weather: layered clothing is best.
 Include a little summer-weight loose, comfortable clothing including shorts and trousers (bear in mind that you have to get in and out of Zodiac boats but also that you are in cities for a few days).
-Brings sun-protective headgear, swimwear, smart casual for the evening, light sweater or jacket for cool evenings on and off shore.
-For southern Patagonia and Antarctica, bring a warm fleece or two, woolly-type hats and gloves, scarf, and wet weather gear with waterproof jacket and waterproof trousers, rain-cape or coat, comfortable non-slip footwear including stout walking boots or shoes.
+Bring sun-protective headgear, swimwear, smart casual for the evening, light sweater or jacket for cool evenings on and off shore.
+For Patagonia, bring a warm fleece or two, woolly-type hats and gloves, scarf, and wet weather gear with waterproof jacket and waterproof trousers, rain-cape or coat.
+Good quality waterproof footwear is essential for shore landings (boots are not available on board).
 You may consider bringing collapsible walking poles.
-There’s no need to over-pack: On board the cruise ship there is a laundry and dry cleaning service.
-The ship provides you with a complimentary parka.
+There’s no need to over-pack: on board the cruise ship there is a small, self-service laundry facility (or you may pay for the service to be done for you).

-Sun block and insect repellant are essential.
+Sun block and insect repellent are essential.
 Don’t forget your sun-glasses, binoculars, camera, charger and memory cards.
 Some items can be bought in the on board boutique, including branded and unbranded T shirts and sweatshirts, scent, souvenir mugs etc. Remember to pack any personal medication (carry it in cabin luggage on the flights).
 Consider taking sea-sickness prevention (consult your pharmacist).
 A small first aid kit with blister pads, aspirin etc may come in handy.
-The ship has a medical centre.
+The ship has a doctor on board.

 Preventative vaccinations are recommended against the following: polio; tetanus; hepatitis A. You should consult your GP for specific requirements.